 I added Acacia Wood Charges from Target to make my design a little more down-to-earth, then continued the whimsy with Black and White Patterned Napkins from World Market that feature avant-garde leaves (or feathers according to Liz.)
 Either way, they are kind of natural and super cool, so who cares.

 for FLORAL ARRANGEMENTS THAT TAKE ON A LIFE OF THEIR OWN

 But, let’s talk more about those heads, shall we?
 Pots with faces have been trending for a while.
-So much so, that I easily found these vases on several websites including Amazon.
+So much so, that I easily found these Face Vases on several websites including Amazon.
 I thought these little ladies deserved a really fun and flowy hair style, which I achieved with naturally cascading greenery.

 I started with ferns and silver dollar eucalyptus for wild looking greens, added red ranunculus and Japanese sweet peas for color and a few pink Hypericum berries for texture.
 The important thing when mimicking these arrangements is the flowy greens and bright red flowers.
 Garden roses will totally work here, as will a few hearty snips from that Boston fern on your front porch.

 Once we started shooting this table, I tried to imagine how I would use it.
 A fancy brunch with crepes and croissants came to mind.
 But who am I kidding?
 I’ve never hosted a brunch in my life!
 I’m too busy sleeping in/recovering on the weekends to mess with cooking before noon.

 Then I thought something French might do the trick here.
 A simple roasted chicken or Salad Niçoise, but then I realized we haven’t really delved into my French recipes yet on the blog, so how about tacos?
 They are fun, casual, and can be served any time of day.